-Then I became a swimmer for my town’s swim team.
+My Mother decided that she needed to get me swim lessons before I drowned.
+My swimming lessons naturally progressed to my admission to my town’s swim team.
 When I moved many years later, I swam for a club team and then my high school team.
 I loved it!
 I loved feeling my fingers cutting through the water and pulling myself along while my feet and legs beat the water mercilessly.
-Each day I attempted to go faster and be stronger than the previous day.
+Each day I attempted to go faster and to be stronger than the previous day.
 What happened you ask?
-Life and tests and other things that slowly became more important happened.
+Life, and tests and other things that slowly became more important happened.

 This challenge began as getting my freestyle sprint time down and I also wanted to beat one of the lifeguards at work in a fifty-metre sprint.
 The challenge now?

 I am going to swim the Channel.
 The actual English Channel.
 I will be posting short videos from my YOUTUBE Channel as and when I get a chance to talk about my training, diet and resting.
 I will also attempt to live feed the swim next year.
 If you would like to watch my videos over the next year please watch this space or check out my You tube channel, https://www.youtube.com/user/lieslnorrisnewyear

 I am swimming the English Channel to show my boys they really can accomplish anything they want through hard work, strength, endurance and perseverance.
 I’m swimming the Channel next year but I would swim across the world for my boys.